Department: Solar and Stellar Interiors

-Helioseismology is the use of stochastically excited solar oscillations as probes of the interior of the Sun.
-Asteroseismology is a generalization of helioseismology to the study of oscillations of other stars.
-These tools allow us to test and refine the theory of stellar structure and evolution and to study thermal structures and flows in the interior of the Sun and stars, thereby bringing us closer to understanding solar and stellar magnetism.
-Further, asteroseismology allows us to place the Sun in the context of other similar stars and to study the possible futures and pasts of the Sun.
+The tools used within the department are Helioseismology , the use of solar oscillations as probes of the interior of the Sun, and Asteroseismology, a generalization of helioseismology to the study of oscillations of other stars.
+These tools allow us to test and refine the theory of solar and stellar structure and evolution and to study thermal structures and flows in the interior of the Sun and stars, thereby bringing us closer to understanding internal transport mechanisms and large-scale magnetism.
+Further, asteroseismology allows us to place the Sun in the context of other similar stars and to study the possible future and past of the Sun.

 High-resolution and full-disk data for helioseismology are currently available from the SOHO and SDO missions, and from the GONG network.
 The SDO/HMI helioseismic data, which automatically stream to MPS from Stanford University, play a central role in the activities of the Solar and Stellar Interiors Department as they enable us to open new windows into the solar interior, e.g. to infer global and local subsurface flows, study the global modes of rotating convection, or characterize the emergence of magnetic activity.
 One important doscovery made is the observational discovery, identification, and modeling of the Sun’s inertial modes of oscillation.
 This breakthrough greatly extends the work on Rossby waves.
 Essentially all aspects of research in helioseismology are addressed by the department and ongoing efforts also dedicated to improving various helioseismology techniques.